 The Transportation Research Board Transportation Economics Committee (ABE20) has an excellent website, which a great deal of information on benefit-cost analysis in the transportation field: http://bca.transportationeconomics.org/

-The FHWA's Office of Transportation Performance Management maintains a webpage with wide-ranging economic analysis information, : http://www.fhwa.dot.gov/infrastructure/asstmgmt/primer00.cfm
+The FHWA's Office of Transportation Performance Management maintains a webpage with information on evaluating highway investments, including life-cycle cost analysis. www.fhwa.dot.gov/infrastructure/asstmgmt/invest.cfm.

 The American Association of State Highway and Transportation Officials (AASHTO) hosts EconWorks, which was developed under the SHRP2 program's Economic Analysis Tools Bundle.
 EconWorks includes a case study database of over 100 projects that document the economic development benefits of actual projects, along with spreadsheet-based tools that can estimate some of the wider benefits of projects.
 More information about the tools, including reports, links to the web-based database, and downloads of the spreadsheets can be found here: http://www.fhwa.dot.gov/goshrp2/Solutions/Capacity/C03_C11/Economic_Analysis_Tools

 The National Cooperative Highway Research Program (NCHRP) conducted a study on Assessing the Economic Benefit of Transportation Infrastructure Investment in a Mature Surface Transportation System.
 The report can be found here: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=3149